chainpoint/chainpoint-roughtime/README.md

 ...
 ```

-A timestamp can be retrieved using a pre-built client hosted in a public Docker image:
+A timestamp can be retrieved using the pre-built client from our public Docker image:

 ```
-$ docker run -it --rm gcr.io/chainpoint-registry/github-chainpoint-chainpoint-roughtime:latest /roughenough/target/release/client roughtime.chainpoint.org 2002 -p 6db4fe44f4bbcca5fac3bd6cb0f89bce6c16a94f5f7d1579a23d8eadeb129a11
+$ docker run -it --rm gcr.io/chainpoint-registry/github-chainpoint-chainpoint-roughtime:latest roughenough-client roughtime.chainpoint.org 2002 -p 6db4fe44f4bbcca5fac3bd6cb0f89bce6c16a94f5f7d1579a23d8eadeb129a11

 Requesting time from: "roughtime.chainpoint.org":2002 Received time from server: midpoint="Sep 23 2018 04:47:46", radius=1000000 (merkle_index=0, verified=true)